 - Land Use

-As of winter 2017, Maynard is beginning its master planning process.
-While it is technically an update, due to the age of Maynard’s existing master plan, it will likely be a new product.
+In the winter 2017, Maynard began its master planning process.
+While it was technically an update, due to the age of Maynard’s existing master plan, it was assumed to be a new product.

 Master Plan Steering Committee

 The Select Board appointed an 11 member Master Plan Steering Committee (MPSC) for a two-year term beginning in December of 2017.
 The MPSC will work directly with the Town Planner and a consultant to conduct, guide, and document the effort.
 The MSPC is comprised of a diverse membership with representatives from Town departments, boards/committees and residents.
 The MPSC:

 - Works with master plan consultant and Town Staff.

 - Advises, guides, and oversees the planning process of the master plan.

 - Schedules and coordinates major community-wide planning events.

 - Provides support and feedback to the consultant.

 - Fosters openness and inclusion in the master planning process through dialogue and communication with internal and external stakeholders.

 - Potentially develops proposed land use and/or zoning changes consistent with master plan.